kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 imkdir shared
 ```

-Let us change the accession rights of 'shared'.
+Let us change the access rights of 'shared'.
 You can choose another user who you want to give access:

 ```sh
 ichmod read u0YYYYYY shared